leadedge/SpoutCapture/README.md

 - Captures the region of the desktop under the application window.
 - Captures individual windows using [GDI](https://docs.microsoft.com/en-us/windows/win32/gdi/windows-gdi).

+Two Spout senders are created, one for the entire desktop and one for the selected region or application window.
+A region of interest is always part of the “visible” desktop, so can be obscured by other windows.
+A window capture is independent and the selected application can be obscured without affecting the capture.
+The capture will continue if SpoutCapture is minimized.
+This can result in improved frame rate for window capture.
+Details can be found in SpoutCapture.pdf.
+Download the package from releases.

 The project depends on :
 * ofxWinMenu - https://github.com/leadedge/ofxWinMenu
 * Spout 2.007 - https://github.com/leadedge/Spout2/